Deer Steward Courses

 Deer Steward I:

-QDMA will offer one Deer Steward Level I course in 2014:
+QDMA will offer two Deer Steward I courses in 2016.

-This course will be 2½ days in length (including an optional half-day in the field) and restricted to 60 or fewer participants.
-The course will focus on the four Cornerstones of QDM: Herd Management, Habitat Management, Hunter Management, and Herd Monitoring.
+The Iowa course will be 2½ days in length (including an optional half-day in the field) and restricted to 60 or fewer participants.
+The Canada course will be unique in that it's composed of both instruction and R&R time, is limited to 20 attendees and is all inclusive with on-site lodging and fishing for lake trout, northern pike and bass.
+Both courses will focus on the four Cornerstones of QDM: Herd Management, Habitat Management, Hunter Management, and Herd Monitoring.

-The Deer Steward I courses provide a comprehensive understanding of these cornerstones and includes XX.X (pending) Continuing Forestry Education (CFE) credits from the Society of American Foresters (SAF) - X.X Cat 1-CF and X.X Cat 2.
+The Deer Steward I courses provide a comprehensive understanding of these cornerstones and includes 17.0 Continuing Forestry Education (CFE) credits from the Society of American Foresters (SAF).

 Deer Steward I is also now available online!